What Kind of Game Is AI: The Somnium Files?

-AI: The Somnium Files is a Spike Chunsoft titled that was released in September 2019.
+AI: The Somnium Files is a Spike Chunsoft title that was released in September 2019.
 Other popular titles from the developer include the Danganronpa series and the Zero Escape Trilogy (999, Virtues Last Reward, Zero Time Dilemma).
-Having such a huge presence in the visual novel genre and the former series is completed, this is the newest development in a whole new storyline.
+This is the newest development in a whole new storyline.
 While I wouldn't say it completely breaks away from a visual novel status, this game takes that genre to an entirely new level of adventure.

 Much like the Zero Escape Trilogy, there is a flowchart and you will encounter a number of different endings before completing the story.
 Again like the Zero Escape Trilogy, some of these endings will be locked until you've completed other certain related endings.
 Instead of the route being determined based on one decision alone, it will be based on the decisions and routes you take inside Somnium.
 Of course, this means that there are multiple ways to solve puzzles in some places.

 This game is much more like Zero Time Dilemma in the sense that there is more visual storytelling and voice acting than in the previous games, or Danganronpa.
 Everything is voice-acted.
 Although you're viewing through the main character, Kaname Date's perspective.

 Taking place somewhere in Japan, you play as a police officer named Kaname Date.
 He is part of a top-secret unit called ABIS, which stands for Advanced Brain Investigation Squad.
 Date is what they call a Psyncer: someone who psyncs with another person in order to investigate their dreams in search of clues.